Hezbollah head: Response to al-Arouri killing will 'inevitably come'

 The chief of Lebanon's Iranian-backed Hezbollah movement, Hassan Nasrallah, vowed retaliation once again on Friday for the killing of Hamas leader Saleh al-Arouri in an alleged Israeli strike earlier in the week in Beirut.

-"The murder of al-Arouri ... will certainly not go without reaction and punishment," Nsrallah said during a speech via video link to commemorate the passing away of a Hezbollah official.
+"The murder of al-Arouri ... will certainly not go without reaction and punishment," Nasrallah said during a speech via video link to commemorate the passing away of a Hezbollah official.

 "If we remain silent about the killing of al-Arouri, Lebanon will be exposed ...," he said, adding that "the response will inevitably come."